Huegoxaga/notes/os/git.md

 - run `git lfs install` to signin
 - run `git lfs track "<large_file>"` to let `lfs` handle large file
   - a record in `.gitattributes` file will be created
-- During future `git push` large files will be automatically managed by `lfs`
+- Then, `git add`, `git commit`, `git push` large files will be automatically managed by `lfs`
-  - Rollback is required when large file has already been committed to the local repo
+  - It large file has already been committed to the local repo before tracked by lfs, run `git lfs migrate info` to see it, and use `git lfs migrate import --include "*.extension"` to update the reference to the large file in the commit, then `git push` as usually
 - Run `git lfs pull` to get large files from remote repo

 ## GitHub CLI